Pioneers play pioneer ball. Important nuances and rules of the game

 Goals and objectives:

-• improving the skills to perform the basic techniques of the game;
+• improving the ability to perform basic game techniques;

 • fostering organization and a sense of collectivism.